Kavi511/SL-Immunization-Tracker-Realtime-Dashboard/README.md

 ## 🛠️ Technical Details
-1️⃣ **Power Query (M Language)**: Used for data transformation, cleaning, and reshaping of records before loading into the data model.
+1️⃣ **Power Query**: Used for data transformation, cleaning, and reshaping of records before loading into the data model.

 🔹 Severity counts and distributions